HaxeFlixel/flixel-ui/README.md

 * id - "click_radio_group"
 * params - as defined by user

 ###9.
-Tabbed menu (FlxTabMenu)
+Tabbed menu (FlxUITabMenu)
 **\<tab_menu>**

 Tab menus are the most complex FlxUI widget.
-FlxTabMenu extends FlxUI and is thus a full-fledged FlxUI in and of itself, just like the \<layout> tag.
+FlxUITabMenu extends FlxUI and is thus a full-fledged FlxUI in and of itself, just like the \<layout> tag.

 This provides a menu with various tabbed buttons on top.
 When you click on one tab, it will show the content for that tab and hide the rest.